DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

   caption: "Figure 4: Data sharing agreement"
 }) }}

-On the check answers page we needed to make it clear that clicking the green button would send invitations to SDs.
+On the ‘check answers’ page we needed to make it clear that clicking ‘send invites’ would send invitations to SDs.
 We also decided to remind the user that they would be agreeing to the DSA.

 {{ appFigure({
   image: {